“Improving and enhancing the human condition”

 Academic Advising and Retention.
 The purpose of Academic Advising and Retention is to provide quality service to the faculty and students in the college.
 The advising staff is responsible for assisting students from orientation to graduation.
 Students should visit www.depts.ttu.edu/hs/current_students/advising.php to obtain information and updates prior to advance registration periods.
 Schedule of classes, registration, adding and dropping classes, payment of fees, and individual degree audits are available on Raiderlink.ttu.edu.
 Students needing additional assistance may visit with an advisor.
 To make an appointment, visit appointments.ttu.edu, call Advising and Retention at 806.742.1180, or visit the advising office in Human Sciences 159.
 Office hours are from 8 a.m. to 5 p.m.
 Monday through Friday.

 Graduation.
 Graduation is attained by fulfilling the requirements for a bachelor’s degree using an acceptable catalog edition.
 The student is responsible for fulfilling all catalog requirements.
-At least one year prior to the graduation semester, students must file a Statement of Intention to Graduate form with Advising and Retention.
+At least one year prior to the graduation semester, must confirm their graduation date in the student dashboard.
 After submission of the form, an official degree audit will be emailed to the student.
 Thereafter, students will follow the audited list of remaining courses.
-Substitutions and minor forms must be filed prior to or at the same time as the Statement of Intention to Graduate.
+Substitutions and minor forms must be filed prior to or at the same time as the graduation confirmation.
 The degree audit will be reviewed prior to the last semester for any discrepancies that may prevent graduation.
 However, students are expected to regularly review their degree audit and be familiar with graduation requirements.
 Any change in graduation date must be communicated to the Advising and Retention office.

 Last 30 Hours.
 The last 30 hours prior to graduation must be taken in residence at Texas Tech.
 “In residence” is defined as any course taught under a Texas Tech number, including distance education courses and those taught at locations other than the Lubbock campus.